deepsense-ai/db-ally/README.md

 ```
 For a concrete step-by-step example on how to use db-ally, go to [Quickstart](docs/quickstart/quickstart.md) guide.
 For a more learning-oriented experience, check our db-ally [Tutorial](docs/tutorials/tutorial_1.md).

+## Motivation

+db-ally was originally developed at [deepsense.ai](https://deepsense.ai)

+#TODO: Write here about the context of text2sql projects and comparison of db-ally to standard approaches.

 ## Requirements

 TBD